udel-cbcb/NIGMS-Sandbox-UD/README.md

 * Additional Configurations: Review and adjust other settings as needed, such as IAM roles and kernel configurations.
 * Click "Create Notebook Instance".

+You can also follow this documentation: [How to Create AWS SageMaker Notebooks](https://github.com/NIGMS/NIGMS-Sandbox/blob/main/docs/HowToCreateAWSSagemakerNotebooks.md).

 3. Access Your Notebook Instance:

-* Once the instance is created, you can access it through the SageMaker console or directly via a web browser.
+* Once the instance is created, you can access it through the SageMaker console or directly via a web browser using the provided URL.
-* You'll be provided with a URL to access the Jupyter Notebook interface.

 4. Set Up Your Environment: